mjfrigaard/beyond-spreadsheets-command-line-tools/README.md

 This is a repository for some basic command line skills for processing and managing data.

+The tutorial is [here](docs/bu-beyond-spreadsheets.md) or you can follow the links to the slides below.

 ## Topics covered

 `echo` - outputs text as arguments, prints to Terminal screen, file, or in a pipeline